SHARE

 • Chocolate chips.
 I use the mini vegan chocolate chips from Enjoy Life Food

-Tips for Baking Vegan Cookies
+Tips for Baking THE BEST Vegan Cookies

 When it comes to baking vegan cookies, this can be quiet the challenge since dairy, egg, and butter play such an important role in the perfect cookie texture and form.
 However, I’ve learned a few takeaways while failing and mastering vegan cookies and wanted to share them below for you.
 For additional tips, you can check out Buzzfeed’s article

 • Make sure that the chocolate chips are actually vegan.
-My favorite brand is Enjoy Life Products.
+My favorite brand is Enjoy Life Products

 • Choose the best egg substitute and understand the different types.
 For the cookies, I specifically used applesauce as my substitute, however, you can also use mashed bananas, flaxseeds, or tofu.